EdTech101/Yare/README.md

 # Yare

-A little platformer game for personal project made with Unity and C#.
+My first game ever, little platformer game for a personal project, made with Unity and C#, currently is not under development and only has a tutorial level and a level 1, I know it's buggy.

 # Build

 For building project open it with Unity,and build.

 # Classes